PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Faster_large_n.md

 ```julia
 output = SMARTfit(data,param,cv_hybrid=false)
 ```
 (in combination with modality=:fast or :fastest) then cuts computing times in half.
-The loss of fit is typically modest, but can be substantial in some cases.
+The loss of fit is modest in some cases, but can be substantial in others.

 **Option 4.
 Cross-validate on a sub-sample, then one run best model on full sample.**